Elie-A-98/yeager-dapp/README.md

 Url: `http://13.60.80.109:8545`
 ChainId: 31337

-*When minting multiple times you might need to clear metamask cache if an error regarding wrong nonce appears.*
+*When transfering multiple times you might need to clear metamask cache if an error regarding wrong nonce appears.*

 Below are accounts you can use on that network